Renaud Camus: Democracy and multiculturalism

-Camus sees democracy as a degradation of high culture and favors a system whereby the elite are guardians of the culture, thus opposing multiculturalism.
+Camus sees democracy as a degradation of high culture and favours a system whereby the elite are guardians of the culture, thus opposing multiculturalism.

 LGBT rights

-Camus is openly gay and has given lukewarm support to same-sex marriage.
-He has said that homophobia and opposition to LGBT rights within conservative Islam justifies anti-Muslim sentiment, and that the mainstream left has often prioritised defending Islam and anti-racism over criticising Muslim homophobia.
+Camus, who is gay, has given support to same-sex marriage.
+He has said that homophobia and opposition to gay rights within conservative Islam justifies anti-Muslim sentiment, and that the mainstream left has often prioritised defending Islam and anti-racism over criticising Muslim homophobia.

 Influence

-In a survey led by Ifop in December 2018, 25% of the French subscribed to the theory of the "Great Replacement"; as well as 46% of the responders who defined themselves as "Gilets Jaunes".
-In another survey led by Harris Interactive in October 2021, 61% of the French believed that the "Great Replacement" will happen in France; 67% of the respondents were worried about it.
-The theory has been cited by Canadian political activist Lauren Southern in a YouTube video of the same name released in July 2017.
+In a survey led by Ifop in December 2018, 25 per cent of the French subscribed to the theory of the "Great Replacement"; as well as 46 per cent of the responders who defined themselves as "Gilets Jaunes".
+In another survey led by Harris Interactive in October 2021, 61 per cent of the French believed that the "Great Replacement" will happen in France; 67 per cent of the respondents were worried about it.
+The theory has been cited by the Canadian political activist Lauren Southern in a YouTube video of the same name released in July 2017.
 Southern's video had attracted in 2019 more than 670,000 viewers and is credited with helping to popularize the theory.

 The "Great Replacement" theory is a key ideological component of Identitarianism, a strand of white nationalism that originated in France and has since gained popularity in Europe and the rest of the Western world.